memsql/memsql-perf-tools/docs/02_bpf.md

 probe, whereas I should have just had one parameter (`pt_regs *ctx`) and accessed the parameters with `bpf_usdt_readarg`.

+It may be that ftrace as well (via `/sys/kernel/debug/tracing/uprobe_profile`) is reporting that you have USDT (uprobes) attached, but they are not being hit.
+You are also not seeing anything from your BPF script, which is why you looked to ftrace in the first place.
+It may be that you are tracing the wrong binary.
+I discovered this when running `partition.py`.
+Make sure that if you are running a cluster, you know which node will exercise the logic you want to trace.
+You must pass a path to the real path from which that binary was launched, not an identical binary elsewhere.
+Or, use the pid.
+I do not know why an identical binary elsewere does not work; but I guess you cannot trace all USDT probes across a system with multiple binaries having the same USDT probes.

 There was one bug I (Kyle) had where I had `CONFIG_SCHEDSTATS`, and ftrace reported the probes were being hit, but my instrumentation was not being run (at least it appeared that so; they were simple counters).
 Also, the `futexes.py`